FCSCOpendata/frontend/README.md

 - Home `/`
 - Search `/search`
 - Organizations `/organization`
-- Organization `organization/@org`
+- Organization `/@org`
 - Dataset `organization/@org/dataset`
 - Resource `organization/@org/dataset/r/resource`
-- Collections (aka group in CKAN or categories here) - `/collection`
+- Topics (aka group in CKAN or categories here) - `/topic`
-- Collection - `/collection/collection_name`
-- Static pages, eg, `/about` etc. from CMS or can do it without external CMS, e.g., in Next.js
+- Static pages, eg, `/p/about` etc. from CMS or can do it without external CMS, e.g., in Next.js

 ### New Routes